Build & Config

 7. Use the above username / password / URL combination to add the registry credentials to your Cloud 66 account (see section above)

+Google Container Registry (GCR) has been deprecated and its authentication service is currently unreliable.
 If you would prefer to continue using GCR, you can follow these instructions.
 At the time of writing the JSON authentication method was buggy and so we cannot recommend it.

 Previous